stanford-cs248/shading/README.md

 A correct implementation of Phong reflectance should yield shaded spheres, which should look like this.

 ![Spheres with phong](misc/step2.png?raw=true)

+__NOTE: You can press the `S` key at any type when running the `render` application to "hot reload" your vertex and fragment shaders..
+You do not need to quit the program to see changes to a shader!
+Yes, you can thank the staff later. ;-)__

 ### Part 3: Normal mapping